Intern Pathway Overview

 The Internship Program provides an opportunity for qualified Single Subject Credential Program candidates to work as teachers of record while completing their pre-service preparation.
 Internship positions are offered by the district in consultation with the Single Subject Program.
 Internships are an alternative to traditional student teaching for completing the culminating field experience in the program.
 Since they are full-time teaching positions, internships are limited to students who demonstrate a high degree of readiness for teaching.

-Those seeking an internship must meet all requirements for traditional student teaching, including timely submission of the student teaching application.
 Candidates find their own employment and complete an additional intern application with the Single Subject Credential Program and with the California Commission on Teacher Credentialing.
 Internships may be completed only in public school districts with which the program has a current internship agreement.

 Candidates must consult with their Credential Program Advisor and the Single Subject Credential Program as they explore the possibility of doing an internship.

+To student teach, interns must meet all requirements for traditional student teaching, including timely submission of the student teaching application.
 When approved for student teaching, Interns register for 15 units of Intern Student Teaching (EDSS 572 A,B,C) and the 3 unit Student Teaching Seminar (EDSS 473) as scheduled by their program.
 A University Supervisor observes the intern periodically during the term, conferences with the intern after site visits, and provides required support.
 The school provides a Site Support Teacher (Mentor Teacher) who functions as the Intern’s on-site mentor.
 The school site also provides required support outlined in the internship agreement.

 Interns are evaluated by the University Supervisor and the Mentor Teacher at midterm and at the end of the semester.
 In conference, evaluations are reviewed, discussed, and signed.
 The performance areas and indicators on the Evaluation Form are closely linked to the California Teaching Performance Expectations.
 Interns are also subject to the evaluation practices and requirements of their school site.